GDur/node-remote/README.md

 # How it works
   - when you press a button on your node-remote it will send hotkeys to a specified window
-  - eg.: if a program like VLC has a space hotkey in order to toggle play/pause then the button can send this hotkey to VLC
+  - eg.: if a program such as VLC has a "space" hotkey which will toggle play/pause, then this remote button can send this hotkey to VLC